The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Tourist Visa

-If you want to travel in Thailand for more than 15 days, then you need to get a tourist visa.
+If you want to travel in Thailand and don’t want to use the visa-free scheme for whatever reason, then you need to get a tourist visa.

 There are two types of tourist visa: single-entry tourist visa and multiple-entry tourist visa.